 Since 2011, Going Global has moved from a biennial to an annual event, with each conference alternating between the UK and international venues.
 It is the world’s largest open conference for the international tertiary community, regularly attracting 1000 leaders from over 80 countries.
 The themes at the conferences consistently focus on supporting the development of policy, strategy and systems, the promotion of international mobility and partnerships, as well profiling the latest research.
 We also present regular updates on our research portfolio including “The Shape of Global Higher Education” series, comparing and benchmarking national HE systems across over 50 countries.
 Data captured from attendees also helps to inform a process of continuous improvement.

-From the most recent post-conference survey 91 per cent of attendees said Going Global has a positive impact on their knowledge and skills around policymaking, 90 per cent said it has a positive impact on their international networks, 96 per cent said it has given them a better sense of the challenges facing the sector internationally and 89 per cent said it offers them new ideas or solutions to challenges.
+From the most recent post-conference survey, 91 per cent of attendees said Going Global had a positive impact on their knowledge and skills around policymaking, whilst 90 per cent said it had a positive impact on their international networks.
+A total of 96 per cent of participants said that the conference had given them a better sense of the challenges facing the sector internationally and 89 per cent said it offered them new ideas or solutions to challenges.

-Through Going Global we have had significant impact on numerous national systems including Nigeria, Pakistan and Egypt.
-In Egypt UK partners are becoming involved in the reform process, establishing sector level partnerships with NARIC and the UK Quality Assurance Agency, and a signing a 15-year Memorandum of Understanding between UK and Egypt to collaborate on new policies, strategies and legislation on quality assurance.
-Collaborative agreements have been made between the Arab Academy and a range of UK universities, as well Cambridge Assessment, the Ministry of Education, Pearson, Alexandria University and the Supreme Council for Universities (SCU).
+Through Going Global, we have had a significant impact on numerous national systems including Nigeria, Pakistan and Egypt.
+In Egypt, UK partners are becoming involved in the reform process, establishing sector-level partnerships with NARIC and the UK Quality Assurance Agency, and even signing a 15-year Memorandum of Understanding between UK and Egypt to collaborate on new policies, strategies and legislation on quality assurance.
+Collaborative agreements have been made between the Arab Academy and a range of UK universities, as well Cambridge Assessment, the Ministry of Education, Pearson, Alexandria University, and the Supreme Council for Universities (SCU).
 New approaches to internationalisation, accreditation, benchmarking and student services have also been introduced at several universities.